QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     inv(A)

-Now, the matrix is fully dense and scales :math:`N^2`
+Now, the matrix is fully dense and has :math:`N^2` nonzeros.

-This also applies to the :math:`A' A` operation in the normal equations of LLS.
+This also applies to the :math:`A' A` operation in the normal equations of linear-least squares.

 .. code-block:: julia